-The table below lists the most commonly used blood collection tubes.
+Table 1.
+The most commonly used blood collection tubes.

 |Tube cap color||Additive||Function of Additive||Common laboratory tests|